WHY YOU CAN TRUST JERRY

-Fuel economy plays a large role in how many people choose their new car.
-Gone are the days of careless gas-guzzlers - now we want the best car with the longest range per gallon.
-But are you really getting the estimated miles per gallon (MPG) you were told when purchasing your new car?
+Fuel economy plays a large role when people are deciding which vehicle to get.
+By and large, they want the best car with the longest range per gallon.
+But are you really getting the estimated miles per gallon (MPG) you were promised when purchasing your new car?

-Although all cars have a range in which they’re expected to perform, there are many factors that will ultimately determine your MPG which are specific to you and individual circumstances.
-Just a few things that might affect the fuel efficiency on your car alone compared to others of its kind are:
+Although all cars have a range in which they’re expected to perform, there are many factors that will ultimately determine your MPG, and these are specific to your individual circumstances.
+They include:

 - Your driving habits

-- Whether it’s driven more on highways or city streets
+- Whether the car is driven more on highways or city streets

 - Street quality

 - Engine or mechanical problems

 Some of these are things you can and should fix if you notice them.
 That’s why tracking your gas mileage is so important.
-It’ll will make sure you get the best life out of your vehicle is a good way of keeping track of your fuel expenses.
+It will make sure you get the best life out of your vehicle is a good way of keeping track of your fuel expenses.

 Many modern cars have approximate MPG as a feature on the dashboard.
 These are not 100% dependable on all vehicles.
 Here are some other ways to more accurately track your gas mileage.

-If you prefer not to use apps and more technology, you can actually calculate your gas milage pretty effectively by simply filling up your tank and using your odometer.
+If you prefer not to use apps or other technology, you can actually calculate your gas milage pretty effectively by simply filling up your tank and using your odometer.
 Here’s how:

 Step 1: Fill your gas tank completely.

 Step 2: Start your odometer.
 Either reset your trip odometer or write down your total mileage on the master odometer.

 Step 3: Drive until you have half a tank.
-Drive like normal until at least half your tank is depleted.
+Drive normally until at least half your tank is depleted.

 Step 4: Fill the tank.
-Refill gas tank and record how many gallons you put in.
+Refill the gas tank and record how many gallons you put in.